 The ant managed to direct towards the leaf and climbed onto it.
 The leaf drifted towards the ground and the ant jumped onto the ground.
 The ant looked up towards the dove and thanked it for the help.

 On the same day, a bird-catcher was trying to trap the resting dove in his net.

 An ant saw the man fixing the net to trap the dove and guessed what he was going to do.
 The ant quickly bit him on the foot.
 The bird-catcher left the net and screamed in pain.
 The dove startled by the scream realized the situation and flew away immediately.

 The ant and dove story was one of the fables of Aesop.
 The story originated in Greece.
-Aesop’s fables are a collection of fables belonging to Aesop who was a slave and storyteller of ancient Greece between 620 to 560 BC.
+Aesop’s fables are a collection of fables belonging to Aesop who was a slave and storyteller of ancient Greece between 620 to 560 BC wrote many stories including ant and the grasshopper.
 The ant and dove story was illustrated in different ways by different authors to explain the moral value of compassionate behavior.
 In European history, the Neo-Latin poets included this story in their fable collections.
-The same story and the moral was included in England by different authors and also in different parts of the world.
-The story was narrated and followed by a chorus of the moral ‘One good turn deserves another’.
+The same story and the moral were included in England by different authors and also in different parts of the world.
+The story was narrated and followed by a chorus of the moral ‘One good turn deserves another‘.

 - A helping hand is always a good hand.
 Helping a person or an animal in need is a good gesture towards humanity.
 We should learn to help others.

 - Helping the one in need brings help to us in some way.

 Just like the dove helped the ant while it was drowning.
 The dove that was about to fall in the trap of a bird catcher was helped by the ant.
 The ant and the dove both were rescued from the threat of life.
 It is to be understood that if we do good to one, we receive good.